junegunn/vim-github-dashboard/README.md

 Requirements
 ------------

-Your Vim must have Ruby support enabled.
+1. Your Vim must have Ruby support enabled.
 Check if `:echo has('ruby')` prints 1.
-This plugin also requires `json_pure` or `json` gem to be installed on your system.
+2. If you see LoadError on `:ruby require 'json/pure'`, you need to install `json_pure` gem.

 ### Mac OS X

+The current version of Mac OS X is shipped with Ruby-enabled Vim.
-If you're running default Vim and Ruby (1.8.7), you need to install json_pure or json gem.
+However, by default it comes with an old Ruby (1.8.7), so you still need to install `json_pure` (or `json`) gem.

 ```sh
 sudo gem install json_pure
 ```

-However, if your Vim crashes, try installing a newer version of Vim with [Homebrew](http://mxcl.github.io/homebrew/).
+If your Vim crashes, try installing a newer version of Vim with [Homebrew](http://mxcl.github.io/homebrew/).

 ### Ubuntu